 Besides the similarity criteria, we also need exclusion criteria for targets so that we do not choose targets that are too similar to human or model organisms that we wish to protect.
 We also wish to exclude targets that are already identified as malaria targets so that we will show only novel results.

-We created the exclude_organisms table to designate those organisms whose targets we wish to avoid (Table 1: Exclude_organisms.)
+The author created the exclude_organisms table to designate those organisms whose targets we wish to avoid (Table 1: Exclude_organisms.)

 To demonstrate the usefulness of the selection criteria, mapped targets meeting our criteria to known drugs (Figure 10: From statistics to drugs.)
 Results show 53 hits ( Table 2: Drugs and targets showing organism and mechanism.)
 Some drugs were duplicated; for example, some drugs were reported for more than one organism, and some drugs were similar but slightly different formulations.